Academic Probation and Suspension Policies

 - Arrange tutoring as necessary.
 The tutoring services at Appalachian are free, and many students find that having a tutor makes a significant difference in their ability to understand course materials and lectures.
 Other resources such as the Writing Center and Math Lab are also available.

 - Attend Supplemental Instruction (SI) sessions if they are available for your class.
 These extra sessions will give you an additional opportunity to ask questions and improve your understanding of course materials.

-- Explore the possibility of taking one of the Learning Skills classes offered through Learning Skills Services.
+- Explore the possibilities available through Learning Skills Services.

-- Visit the Peer Career Center for help in determining your individual interests and select a major field of study.
+- Visit the Career Exploration Office for help in determining your individual interests and select a major field of study.
 Students who are happy with their chosen area make better grades.

 - Talk with your professors.
 Faculty members are happy to help students and can frequently suggest actions that can improve your chances of success.

 - Examine your current campus life style.
 Would you be more successful if you made changes?
 Consider how much time you spend studying and how willing you are to talk to your professors or ask for assistance.
 Identify personal issues that might be affecting your success.
 The Counseling Center may help you find ways to manage personal issues so that they will not interfere with your academic life.